 - Suggest something valuable of being monitored for company employees: try offering lower insurance rates or regular exercises, etc.

 - Share the results of analyzing collected data with company employees: let employees see the difference, implement the analysis outputs openly.

 - Big Data & Analytics is now available and can be useful for any size company – from a small one to a big corporation.

-- Involving Big Data demands clear understanding of the possible ethical and privacy issues.
+- Involving Big Data demands a clear understanding of the possible ethical and privacy issues.

 - Using data analytics could both benefit and hurt company and employees.

-- Saving a lot of money on IT, HR and other can be the crucial pros of engaging Big Data.
+- Saving a lot of money on IT, HR and others can be the crucial pros of engaging Big Data.